jeancarl/tjbot-code-challenge/language-translator.md

 	![](assets/servicecredentials-lt.png)

-6. Copy the API Key credentials into the `.env` file in the simulator.
+6. Copy the API Key credential into the `.env` file in the simulator.

 	![](assets/credentials-lt.png)